-Lessons are full of purposeful practice opportunities and embed an approach using concrete, pictorial and abstract representations to support learning.
-Careful questioning encourages deep mathematical discussions and thinking, and pupils lessons are carefully crafted to foster deep conceptual and procedural knowledge.
+Lessons are full of purposeful practice opportunities which recap and build upon knowledge to embed an approach using concrete, pictorial and abstract representations to support learning.
+Careful questioning encourages deep mathematical discussions and thinking, and pupils’ lessons are carefully crafted to foster deep conceptual and procedural knowledge.

 Both formative and summative assessment is used to gather evidence.
-Some examples of this maybe:
+Some examples of this are:

 Year 4 Multiplication check